Week 1: Heritage & Society I: From conflict to post-conflict recovery, destruction to reconstruction

-Cultural heritage is intrinsically linked to the communities within which it exists – locally, nationally, and/or globally.
+Cultural heritage is intrinsically linked to the communities within which it exists – locally, nationally, and globally.
 It is through those communities that such sites are ascribed meaning and significance.
 A single heritage site can have different and varying meanings and significance to different groups.
-This section will examine the complexities of managing heritage sites within communities and key issues that can arise when faced with competing priorities and narratives as they relate to cultural heritage.
+The week presents recently developed ideas for people centered heritage management.
+The opportunities and challenges posed by tourism for community driven development initiatives.
+Intangible heritage will also be covered.

-This module will provide students the opportunity to design a heritage management, training, and/or research plan for a heritage site in Cambodia.
-Students will be broken up into project teams.
-Utilizing the concepts from the five previous modules, each team will conduct research, consult with local/national authorities, and work with Faculty to create and present a project plan for their proposed project at a final symposium.
+This module will provide students the opportunity to utilize the concepts, discussions, readings, and experiences gained throughout the program to design a project proposal for a previously identified need associated with the development of the proposed Tall Hisban Visitor Center and Nabulsi Institute of Cultural Heritage.
+Students will be broken up into project teams to develop the project concept, conduct research, consult with local/national stakeholders, and work with Faculty to create and present their project proposal at a final symposium.

 IHP’s goal is to create an academic atmosphere that encourages the cross-cultural exchange of ideas and values and allows students to learn and collaborate in a collegial environment.
 All students are expected to actively participate in the courses, field research, and residential life.
 The program requires students to work with their peers from local towns and from around the world, gaining exposure to new and different cultural values.
 Local residents will learn the tools necessary to effectively preserve their own country’s heritage, while non-residents will gain personal insight to local cultural meaning through an enriching interactive classroom environment.
 All students will learn international best practices.
 Pushing personal boundaries is necessarily part of the curriculum, but the IHP ethos is deeply rooted in respect and cultural sensitivity.
 The experience will be immersive and challenging, fueling memories for a lifetime.